Women and Diversity in Tech: Disruption and Inclusion

-Despite years of investment in diversity training and initiatives, the number of women and underrepresented minorities working in tech has barely moved from what it was a decade ago.
+Despite years of investment in diversity training and initiatives, the level of diversity in tech has barely moved from what it was a decade ago.
 To understand the reasons why and explore possible solutions, VMware held a Spotlight Session at VMworld 2017 U.S.: “Women and Diversity in Tech: Disruption and Inclusion.”

 The discussion was led by Betsy Sutter, VMware’s chief people officer, and featured Dirk Hohndel, VMware’s vice president and chief open source officer; Kathy Chou, VMware’s vice president, Research & Development Operations; Nithya Ruff, senior director, Comcast; Julie Ray, senior vice president and enterprise CIO, Fannie Mae; and Robin Hauser, documentary film director, producer, and entrepreneur.

 Sutter set the tone for the evening, saying that for technology—an industry that prides itself on disruption and shaping the future—the time for disrupting itself and for improving the lack of diversity has arrived.
 “VMware is committed to disrupting not just VMware,” Sutter said, “but the entire industry.”